Frequently Asked Questions

 .png)

 A Load Calculation gathers all of the building dynamics like the building materials, windows, square footage, ceiling height, insulation values, and building tightness and orientation to calculate the heating, cooling, dehumidification, and ventilation demands of the home.
-Without this data, there is no way to know what size equipment a building needs, or how much airflow a room needs in order to affectively heat, cool, and dehumidify while also provide clean fresh air to the occupants.
+Without this data, there is no way to know what size equipment a building needs, or how much airflow a room needs in order to affectively heat, cool, and dehumidify while also providing clean fresh air to the occupants.
 This takes the guess work out of our work!

 Do I Have High Humidity in My Home?

 The ideal humidity level to maintain inside your home is between 30% - 50%.
 If your humidity level rises above 60% actions should be taken to lower the humidity inside the home to prevent microbial growth and other health related issues.
+If your humidity level drops below 30% indoors, you should take action to prevent dry skin, buckling floors, and virus which thrive in dry environments.